 Heat engines [1] utilize temperature differences to produce work while "heat demons" [2-8] employ information about instantaneous amplitudes of thermal fluctuations and execute control to produce a temperature difference and/or work.
 There has been an upsurge of interest in "heat demons", as evidenced from an extensive recent literature [9-18].
-Furthermore there is an old debate [8-14, 19-21] on the question whether the energy dissipation due to erasure of information in the memory is the fundamental process to save the Second Law of Thermodynamics, or if the generation of new information via measurement and decision [2,13] and control requirements [9] are more important.
+Furthermore there is an old debate [8-14, 19-21] on the question whether the energy dissipation due to erasure of information in the memory is the fundamental process to save the Second Law of Thermodynamics or if the generation of new information via measurement and decision [2,13] and control requirements [9] is more important.

 This paper introduces new and improved types of demons: they are purely electrical systems which employ the thermal voltage noise (Johnson noise) of resistors in thermal equilibrium.
 One of the demons pumps heat (similarly to Maxwell's demon) and the other produces work (similarly to Szilard's engine).
 Their common characteristics is that nothing but electrical energies appear in the fluctuations, measurement, decision, control and memory parts of the demons, and that all of the energy loss is due to dissipative electrical transport.
 This situation is very different from that of earlier versions of Maxwell's demon and Szilard's engine wherein various forms of energies are (implicitly) employed in the various components.
 In the case of Maxwell's demon, for example, the detection of an approaching molecule and its velocity require photoelectronics-based sensing that includes laser light (photon energy), photodiodes, electrical signals and energy, and an electromechanical system to drive the trapdoor, as well as related kinetic and potential mechanical energies.
-Similarly, in Szilard's engine, detecting the location of the molecule, controlling the lever and repositioning the piston require photonic, electrical and mechanical energies and implies related forms of energy dissipation.
+Our demon, which is a linear system, is also different in nature from ratchet-based demons [5] and Brillouin's diode-based ones [6,7] because those utilize nonlinearity instead of measurement, decision and control.
+Similarly, in Szilard's engine, detecting the location of the molecule, controlling the lever and repositioning the piston require photonic, electrical and mechanical energies and imply related forms of energy dissipation.